-3. "The half of the holy life, Lord, is friendship with what is lovely, association with what is lovely, intimacy with what is lovely !"
+3. "The half of the holy life, Lord, is friendship with what is lovely, association with what is lovely!"

-4. "Say not so, Ananda !
-Say not so, Ananda !
-It is the whole, not the half, of the holy life,-this friendship, this association, this intimacy with what is lovely.
+4. "Say not so, Ananda!
+Say not so, Ananda!
+It is the whole, not the half, of the holy life--this friendship, this association, this intimacy with what is lovely.

-5. "Of a monk who is a friend, an associate, an intimate of what is lovely we may expect this,-that he will develop the Ariyan eightfold way, that he will make much of the Ariyan eightfold way.
+5. "Of a monk who is a friend, an associate, an intimate of what is lovely we may expect this: that he will develop the Ariyan eightfold way, that he will make much of the Ariyan eightfold way.